acidburn0zzz/orgs-docs/renaming-and-or-deleting-an-org.md

 There is currently no way to delete your Organization from the web or CLI interface.

-To delete your Organization, the Organization owner should [contact npm support].
+To delete your Organization, the Organization Owner should [contact npm support].

 [contact npm support]: https://www.npmjs.com/support